Screenwriter · Cultural Producer · Artist Trust Fellow (2026)

 About

 She holds degrees in Anthropology and American Indian Studies from the University of Washington, Seattle.
-She is a former cultural interpreter and guide in Southeast Alaska, and served as Washington State Tribal Census Lead across 29 tribes.
-She is represented by entertainment attorney Caitlin DiMotta at Troy Gould PC.
+A former cultural interpreter and guide in Southeast Alaska, she also served as Washington State Tribal Census Lead across 29 tribes.

 Featured Work